jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 * We have implemented such a system and made use of it to provide syntax-dependent feedback in a production-quality editor.

 # Polish Expressions

-In order to represent partially evaluated results, we need a representation for expresions.
+In order to represent partially evaluated results, we need a representation for expressions.
 Following Swierstra and Hughes, we use a type with at most one recursive position, giving it a linear structure.
 This is necessary to match the linear processing of the input in parsing algorithms.
 In contrast to Swierstra however, we capture the matching